Research Thoughts

 First Methodist Church, 1925 ca

-Jacob was a well respected citizen of Appleton, holding the position of Steward for the Northern Wisconsin Hospital for the Insane in Oshkosh, Winnebago County, he was the first Commander, and a charter member of George D. Eggleston G.A.R.
+Jacob was a well respected citizen of Appleton, holding the position of Steward for the Northern Wisconsin Hospital for the Insane in Oshkosh, Winnebago County.
+He was the first Commander and a charter member of George D. Eggleston G.A.R.
 Post 133, and for many years served as a Justice of the Peace, listing his pharmacy as his place of business.
-The pharmacy building still stands on the corner of Oneida street, and Market Street (now known as Soldiers Square).
-The Appleton Public library holds this linked image taken some time after Jacob sold his business to Montgomery, and I took the following images in 2006.
+The pharmacy building still stands on the corner of Oneida Street and Market Street (now known as Soldiers Square).
+The Appleton Public Library holds this linked image taken some time after Jacob sold his business to Montgomery, and I took the following images in 2006.
 Included in the gallery is a postcard of Oneida Street taken from College Avenue.
 Jacob’s building is located on the opposite side of the street, across from the library building just visible down Oneida Street.

 Jacob lived a full and active life here in Appleton.
 There is more to tell about his story.